-As a biological parent, adoptive, step, or caregiver, you want to keep your little ones safe way beyond being in a car.
-This is why we safety proof our homes, we plug electrical outlets, we lock cabinets containing household chemical supplies, etc...the list goes on.
+As a caregiver or parent, you always want to keep your little ones safe.
+We safety-proof our homes by blocking electrical outlets, locking cabinets containing household chemical supplies, and the list goes on.
+The same general safety concerns extend to the car.
 Why would you put your child into a moving metal death machine without protecting them for as long as possible?

-Automobile accidents and crashes are the leading cause of death for children 1 to 13 years old in the United States.
-The best way to keep them safe in a car is to put them in the right seat, at age appropriate times by height and weight, and to use it properly.
+Automobile accidents and crashes are the leading cause of death for children aged 1 to 13 years old in the United States.
+The best way to keep them safe in a car is to put them in the right seat, at age-appropriate times by height and weight, and to use the seats properly.

 Not only will your child ride safely, but you will create the foundation for good habits of seat belt use every time you or your children travel.